fhiso/legacy-format/data-model.md

 ### GEDC   {#GEDC}

-Information about the use of GEDCOM in a transmission.
+GEDCOM: Information about the use of GEDCOM in a transmission.

 Contexts
 :   .`[HEAD]`.`[GEDC]`